jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

   - ``random_first_number-random_second_number`` which is
   - ``first_input-second_input``
-  - the difference between the 2 numbers
+  - the difference between the two numbers

 * I make the ``subtract`` :ref:`function<what is a function?>` return the difference between the inputs